CTCycle/XREPORT-radiological-reports-generator/README.md

 - API docs: `http://127.0.0.1:8000/docs`

 ### 4.3 Using the Application

-Use the Dataset area to load and validate labeled image-report pairs, run preprocessing, and confirm the dataset is ready for training and inference.
+**Dataset**: Use the Dataset area to load and validate labeled image-report pairs, run preprocessing, and confirm the dataset is ready for training and inference.

-**Dataset**: Upload CSV/XLSX datasets and related images
 ![Dataset page](XREPORT/assets/figures/dataset_page.png)

 **Training**: Configure a run, monitor loss/rewards, and resume from checkpoints.

 ![Training page](XREPORT/assets/figures/training_page.png)

 **Inference**: Load a checkpoint and generate reports from X-ray scans.

 ![inference_page](XREPORT/assets/figures/inference_page.png)

 **Database browser**: Use the database browser area to browse data saved into the database, such as previous training sessions, uploaded data, etc.

 ![Database browser](XREPORT/assets/figures/database_browser.png)

 ## 5. Setup and Maintenance